 1 bay leaf

 6 cups vegetable or chicken stock

 1 tbsp honey

 pepitas, lime crema (1/2 cup full fat plain greek yogurt or sour cream mixed with the juice of a lime and a pinch of salt)

 Discard the bay leaf and carefully transfer the soup to a high power blender, working in batches if needed.
 Blend until it’s very smooth and velvety.
 Wipe any remaining solids out of the dutch oven and return the purée to the pot over low heat.
-Stir in the honey and check for seasoning, adding more salt if needed.
+Stir in the honey and check for seasoning, adding more salt/pepper if needed.
 Serve hot garnished with the lime crema and pepitas if desired.